VZPx/gotham-revie/README.md

 ```
 https://cls.psn.turbine.com/cls
 ```
-5. Replace the string with
+5. Replace the string with this one (If hosing on a different machine, put the IPV4 Address of that one),
 ```
 http://127.0.0.1:8080/CLS
 ```